idanieljana/ts-bootcamp/src/w-05/state-management-2/state-management-2.md

 `Estimated time: 10-15 min`

-### Creating store and wrapping application with provider:
+### Creating store and connecting it to the application

 We will work in the project folder with base project: